-Cool wort by placing pot in ice bath until it is below 85°F. Transfer to sanitized fermentor (either a carboy or a fermentation bucket).
+Cool wort by placing pot in ice bath until it is below 85°F (29°C).
+Transfer to sanitized fermentor (either a carboy or a fermentation bucket).
 Top off to make 5 gallons using refrigerated water.

 Use a sanitized auto-siphon racking cane to remove enough wort to take a gravity reading with your hydrometer.
 Make a note of this number, since you will be using it to calculate the actual alcohol content when it's done fermenting.
 The reading should be around 1.050.

-Carefully pour yeast into cooled wort (it should be below 70°F), and agitate vigorously.
+Carefully pour yeast into cooled wort (it should be below 70°F or 21°C), and agitate vigorously.
 Cover fermentor with a sanitized stopper and airlock.
-Ferment in dark place, keeping ambient temperature consistent, preferably between 65 and 68°F.
+Ferment in dark place, keeping ambient temperature consistent, preferably between 65° and 68°F (18° and 20°C).

-Bottle after another one to two weeks using enough priming sugar for a medium level of carbonation according to these instructions.
+Bottle after another 1 to 2 weeks using enough priming sugar for a medium level of carbonation according to these instructions.

 5 gallon glass carboy in addition to basic homebrewing equipment setup